Struggling with Chromatic Aberration?

 Now that you know how to avoid it, a little knowledge about how to correct it will only be a cherry on the top.
 Here are a few easy steps if you want to correct aberration in Lightroom.

 - In the Develop module, got to the Lens Corrections panel

 - Under Profile, check the box next to Enable Profile Corrections.
-These are pre-loaded corrections for major lens manufacturers, and will correct a majority of lens distortion.
-If Lightroom doesn’t automatically detect your lens model, select it from the drop down list.
+These pre-loaded corrections for major lens manufacturers will correct a majority of lens distortion.
+If Lightroom doesn’t automatically detect your lens model, select it from the drop-down list.

-- Under Profile, also check the box next to Remove Chromatic Aberration, which should reduce the amount of fringing or chromatic aberration.
+- Under Profile, also check the box next to Remove Chromatic Aberration.
+This should reduce the amount of fringing or chromatic aberration.

 If the chromatic aberration is not fixed by simply checking the box listed above, you will want to move on to the Manual section of the Lens Correction panel.
-Here, you will have the best luck using the eye dropper tool provided to select an area of fringing, and you will see that Lightroom will take that reading and give a proper adjustment.
+Here, you will have the best luck using the eyedropper tool.
+Select an area of fringing, and you will see that Lightroom will take that reading and give a proper adjustment.

-In the end, we would like to say that to become an expert in any art, you need to understand its limitations and how to circle your way around them.
-Photography is a passion for some and a profession to many and in such a situation, you will come across errors with lenses on a regular basis.
+To become an expert in any art, you need to understand its limitations and how to circle your way around them.
+Photography is a passion for some and a profession to many.
+To that end, you will come across errors with lenses on a regular basis.
 You cannot go and buy an alternate set of lenses every time there’s a problem.
 That’s why it’s better to have some knowledge on how to avoid them to begin with.